ofagbemi/lifethebiggesttroll/README.md

 I wanted to keep kind of a minimalist, old Internet aesthetic, so lots of black and white and Times New Roman, and a couple of hidden features.

-The original can be found here: https://github.com/ofagbemi/179-webproject
+I originally did this with a clip from Toro y Moi's "Still Sound".
+The code for that version can be found here: https://github.com/ofagbemi/179-webproject